sarahawu/sarahawu.github.io/index.md

 {:.content-narrow .content-block}
 My research interests are in computational modeling of social cognition, including aspects of social learning, inference, and judgement.
 Outside of science, I like boba, running, music, and design.

+{:.content-narrow .content-block}
+You can email me at sarahawu [at] stanford.edu.

 {:.profile .content-mid}
 ![naples](/imgs/naples.png)